dimitarpg13/gymnasium-demo/docs/CartpoleEnvironment.md

 ### Idea from for an algorithm

-We should have two components in our algorithm -
+We shall have two main components in our algorithm -